-MAPP699 Public Policy Capstone (3 hours)
+MAPP699 Public Policy Capstone (3 semester hours)

 The capstone seminar is a major research project.
 Preparation for the Public Policy research seminar begins on day one of a student's graduate program of study.
 The theories, research methods and analytical skills, and substantive knowledge obtained through their master's curriculum provide the basis for the research seminar project.
 Students will support the thesis effort, including gathering bibliographic and reference materials on the research seminar topic including developing individual course research papers that may become sections of the final research seminar.
 Students will address the requirements as described in the syllabus and classroom assignments.
 The research seminar proposal shall be prepared in accordance with the standards of the academic discipline.
 The research seminar proposal must provide a clear and lucid description of a question or problem and a proposed method of answering the question or solving the problem.
 Guidance on the format of the research seminar proposal and a sample proposal are contained in the APUS Thesis Manual.
 This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.
+Capstone courses are 16 weeks long and cannot be taken along with any other course.